The SmartCard-HSM was designed as an user-centric device, allowing you full control over your keys.

 But what about the software required to do that ?
 How can I trust it ?
 The honest answer is, that to a certain degree you need to trust CardContact, like we have to trust the hardware and operating system vendor for the smart card chip.
-At least for the hardware and operating system an independent security evaluation has been performed under the Common Criteria scheme for the two chips JCOP 2.4.1r3 and JCOP 2.4.2r3 we use in our product.
+At least for the hardware and operating system an independent security evaluation has been performed under the Common Criteria scheme for the three chips JCOP 2.4.1r3, JCOP 2.4.2r3 and JCOP 3 we use in our product.
 This ensures that the security mechanisms are in good shape.
 Ideally that same security evaluation would be performed for the SmartCard-HSM applet code as well.
 Unfortunately this is a very expensive process that would drive the cost of a SmartCard-HSM to an unacceptable level.
 We still have that on the list, but only if it becomes economically feasible.

 Once you have your SmartCard-HSM, there are three ways to get started: